RSDKModding/RSDKv4-Decompilation/README.md

 # Special Thanks
 * [RMGRich](https://github.com/MGRich): for helping me fix bugs, tweaking up my sometimes sloppy code and generally being really helpful and fun to work with on this project
 * [Xeeynamo](https://github.com/Xeeynamo): For creating the RSDK Animation editor & an early version of the script unpacker, both of which got me into RSDK modding
-* [Sappharad](https://github.com/Sappharad): For making a decompilation of the windows phone 7 version of sonic cd (found [here](https://github.com/Sappharad/rvm_soniccd)) which gave me the idea & motivation to decompile Sonic CD, leading to this decompilation
 * Everyone in the [Retro Engine Modding Server](https://dc.railgun.works/retroengine): for being supportive of me and for giving me a place to show off these things that I've found

 # Background: